Interval Estimation for Binomial Proportions Under Differential Privacy: Conclusions

 \section{Conclusions}

 To summarize, the simulations suggest that, among the interval estimates for a binomial $p$ considered here, the exact intervals and Bayesian credible intervals have the most desirable properties.
 The Bayesian interval appears to have closer to nominal coverage rates when the DP noise substantially impacts the reported proportion.
-The two-step interval is overly conservative and arguably can be ruled out.
-The plug-in Wald and plug-in Wilson intervals can produce limits outside the feasible region of $[0,1]$, which makes them somewhat awkward to use.
+The Wald-DP and Wilson-DP intervals can produce limits outside the feasible region of $[0,1]$, which makes them somewhat awkward to use.
 Even with clipping the infeasible parts of the interval, they still can provide lower than nominal coverage rates.

 In developing the intervals in Section \ref{alternative}, we presume that the agency releases the noisy proportion without post-processing.
 Some agencies may prefer to release only a clipped version of the DP proportion, so as not to release any values outside $[0,1]$.
 We can accommodate this setting by modifying the noise distribution to account for the truncation.
-Specifically, the Bayesian intervals and two-step interval now use truncated Laplace distributions or truncated discrete Gaussian distributions for $f(\hat p^* | \hat q)$.
+Specifically, the Bayesian intervals now use truncated Laplace distributions or truncated discrete Gaussian distributions for $f(\hat p^* | \hat q)$.
 The exact intervals add a step when simulating $\hat q^*$, namely truncating any simulated values outside the limits to the closer of zero and one.
 We conjecture that the truncation will result in wider interval estimates for all the principled methods, since the clipped version of $\hat p^*$ provides less information than $\hat p^*$ itself.